Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Independently reclining end seats let two people stretch out without sharing controls.
+• Independent reclining end seats, so two people can stretch out without sharing one control.

-• A wide range of upholstery choices makes it easier to match your room and lifestyle.
+• A wide range of upholstery choices for different rooms and maintenance needs.

 La-Z-Boy Trouper Reclining Sofa